What is Bloom’s Digital Taxonomy?

 Higher-order skills, often called “critical thinking” skills, are more abstract, thought to require more cognitive processing.
 They are useful in new and novel situations in which lower-order skills, such as remembering, might not help.
 These higher-order thinking skills include:

-Bloom’s Taxonomy provides a structure for guiding learning.
+Like other instructional design models, Bloom's Taxonomy provides a structure for guided learning.

 In 2008, Andrew Churches created a version called Bloom’s Digital Taxonomy, adding verbs that address forms of learning and creating that reflect the digital age.